Tuareg Shield

 This NASA Landsat image shows small scoria cones and lava flows of the Manzaz volcanic field in the Hoggar volcanic district of Algeria.
 The volcanic field covers an area of 1500 km^{2}, overlying Precambrian metamorphic and plutonic rocks of the Tuareg shield.
 Many cones are breached, and the dominantly basaltic and basanitic volcanic products are rich in peridotite and pyroxenite xenoliths and megacrysts.
 The youngest volcanoes rest on Neolithic terraces and are of Holocene age.

 The Tuareg Shield is a geological formation lying between the West African craton and the Saharan Metacraton in West Africa.
 Named after the Tuareg people, it has complex a geology, reflecting the collision between these cratons and later events.
 The landmass covers parts of Algeria, Niger and Mali.

 Origins

 The Tuareg Shield is mainly composed of Archean or Paleoproterozoic terranes and Neoproterozoic terranes that amalgamated during the Pan African orogeny when the West African craton and the Saharan metacraton converged.

-The shield originated in oceanic island arcs that formed on the cratons during 900 Ma to 680 Ma, of which relics remain as thrust sheets on top of more rigid bodies.
+The shield originated in oceanic island arcs that formed on the craton during 900 Ma to 680 Ma, of which relics remain as thrust sheets on top of more rigid bodies.

 In Mali, the Tilemsi belt is a complex of intraoceanic arcs that formed above a subduction zone sloping down to the east and were accreted to the shield during the Pan-African orogeny.

 The western part of the Hoggar Mountains (Ahaggar Mountains) is made of material from the Pharusian Ocean.

 This comprises oceanic basalts, arc volcanic and sedimentary rocks and sediments, which were shed into the Pharusian Ocean by the West African craton and the eastern Hoggar.